s4kr4/hain/_docs/indexer-element.md

 * `redirect` String - Redirection query (optional, default is `undefined`)
 * `group` String - Result group name (optional, default is `undefined`)

+IndexerElement is used for synchronous searching items.
+Both `primaryText` and `secondaryText` are used for user query matching.
+`primaryText` has high-priority. `secondaryText` has lower-priority.

 ## Example

 ```javascript